victorioussolutionsltd/turbo_categories/README.md

 ### Frontend (React Flow v12)

-The frontend is built with React Flow.
+The frontend is built with React Flow, a fantastic and powerful library for presenting and manipulating flows and graphs.
+Since its first release, it has been significantly improved, making it ready for use.

 Micro-Frontend with Turborepo (scalable, fast, easy to use) Using Turborepo, the project supports a micro-frontend architecture, enabling shared libraries and configurations across apps.